RoxanneLeb/Habitat_Rarity/README.md

 Method used discribed in **Method.md**

 \- .r : script using mainly R language

 \- .py : script using mainly GRASS

-\- .txt : files used in the .r or .py scripts to order data or execute command
+\- .txt : files used in the .r or .py scripts to sort data or execute command